Mark Kelly: Personal life

-Kelly married U.S. Representative Gabby Giffords of Tucson on November 10, 2007, in a ceremony presided over by Rabbi Stephanie Aaron and attended by his STS-124 shuttle crew and former Secretary of Labor Robert Reich.
-Reich toasted: "To a bride who moves at a velocity that exceeds that of anyone else in Washington, and a groom who moves at a velocity that exceeds 17,000 miles per hour."
+Kelly married U.S. representative Gabby Giffords of Tucson on November 10, 2007, in a ceremony presided over by Rabbi Stephanie Aaron at Congregation Temple Chaverim in Tucson, Arizona, attended by his STS-124 shuttle crew and former secretary of labor Robert Reich.
+Reich toasted: "To a bride who moves at a velocity that exceeds that of anyone else in Washington and a groom who moves at a velocity that exceeds 17,000 miles per hour."
 The couple met on a 2003 trip to China as part of a trade mission sponsored by the National Committee on U.S.–China Relations.
+Giffords is Jewish.
+Kelly maintains a close relationship with the family of the Israeli astronaut Ilan Ramon, with whom he served in Dallas.

-At the time of their marriage, Kelly lived in Houston, Texas, and said that the longest stretch of time the two had spent together was a couple of weeks.
+At the time of their marriage, Kelly lived in Houston, Texas, and said the longest stretch of time the two had spent together was a couple of weeks.
 He said that they did not plan to always live that way, but that it was what they were used to.
 He added, "It teaches you not to sweat the small stuff."

 Kelly appeared on an episode of Celebrity Jeopardy! in 2015.